resources / blog /

 Accidental coverage fills the gap that manufacturers and extended warranties do not cover.

-Warranties are not just about repairing broken devices.
+It might seem that warranties are only about repairing broken devices.
+Today, they are way more than that.
 They create stability in a world that often feels unpredictable.
 For shoppers, they provide reassurance.
-One unlucky moment does not have to turn into an expensive one.

 For merchants, warranties turn unpredictable repair issues into something structured and manageable.
 In a year where margins already feel tight, that stability matters.